YandohK/Final-Project/README.md

     * The lossless format compresses all original data; maintaining all information/data.

 2. [Lossy](Lossy.md)
     * The lossy format gets rid of information deemed unnecessary for file reduction.
-This can results both a smaller data size AND a reduction in quality.
+This can results both a smaller data size AND reduction in quality.